TRU Three Minute Thesis (#TRU3MT)

 People’s Choice: $250

 A panel made up of representatives from the community of Kamloops will judge presentations for the local competition.
-The judges for the 2018 3MT will be announced by March 1, 2018.

 What are the judges looking for?

 Each of the three judging criteria has equal weight.
 Note that each criterion has an emphasis on the audience.

 - Was the thesis topic and its significance communicated in language appropriate to a non-specialist audience?

 - Did the speaker use sufficient eye contact and vocal range, maintain a steady pace, and a confident stance?